 To quickly summarize the first two tips (they are a post in themselves) the hope is for you to see the value in getting up before your family to sit at the Lord's feet before the day gets into full swing.
 The next three tips are what I want to focus on as we set spiritual priorities.

 I've been using this method because it works to keep me focused on what is most important.
 It is no different than planning a meal for company or a vacation.
 If these are important things to us we will take the time to plan ahead with the hopes that the event will be successful and enjoyable.

-I don't take a retreat day or afternoon as stated in the book but can usually carve out a few hours to have a cup of coffee at a coffee shop and sit with my Bible, notebook and a pen (or your computer if your more techy ;)).
+I don't take a retreat day or afternoon as stated in the book but can usually carve out a few hours to have a cup of coffee at a coffee shop and sit with my Bible, notebook, and pen (or your computer if you're techier ;)).

 After I have gone through my list I simplify it and write a short list under each main category listed below and keep it in my planner.

 Here is the list from Shopping for Time: